-Magnetic media/electronic reporting.
-If you are required to file 250 or more Forms W-2, you must file them on magnetic diskette (or electronically) unless the IRS granted you a waiver.
-You may be charged a penalty if you fail to file on magnetic diskette (or electronically) when required.
+Electronic reporting.
+If you are required to file 250 or more Forms W-2, you must file them electronically unless the IRS granted you a waiver.
+You may be charged a penalty if you fail to file electronically when required.